Special route: Nomenclature

-There is also an example of a route with three special route designations.
-U.S. Route 30 Business Alternate Truck provides an alternate truck bypass of U.S. Route 30 Business in Downingtown, Pennsylvania.
+A few highways have two special route designations, such as Business Alternate, Alternate Business, Truck Business, and Alternate Truck.
+There is also an example of a route with three special route designations: U.S. Route 30 Business Alternate Truck provides an alternate truck bypass of U.S. Route 30 Business in Downingtown, Pennsylvania.

 Special route types and respective behavior

 Business SH-9 in Hobart, Oklahoma ends at its parent route.
-The center SH-9 shield is topped with a typical "BUSINESS" plate.
+The center SH-9 shield is topped with a typical "BUSINESS" sign.

 Routes with special designations in the U.S. have typical behavior that distinguishes them from other routes.
 There are, however, many exceptions to the common behavior, depending on the situation.

 Business, City, and Bypass routes

 Business routes (also known as city routes) can be loops or spurs and generally traverse through or near population centers (usually towns and small cities).
 They are usually signed with "business" or "bus" auxiliaries or a "B" suffix.
 Most business routes are the former alignments of their parent.
 Bypass routes (rarely known as "Relief routes") typically go around population centers and are newer and faster than their mainline and/or business route counterparts.

-In some cases, due to urban sprawl over time, land around bypasses can become developed, expanding the population center outward and creating a misnomer with the term "bypass" (e.g. U.S. Highway 17 Bypass in Myrtle Beach).
+In some cases, due to urban sprawl over time, land around bypasses can become developed, expanding the population center outward and creating a misnomer with the term "bypass".
 Approaching a population center, it is common for the parent route to split between a business route and a bypass route and rejoin to form the parent on the other side.